bfpi/klarschiff-client/README.md

 # Klarschiff-Client
-Klarschiff client with integrated mobil and desktop layout.
+Klarschiff client with integrated mobile and desktop layout.
 Additional functions supporting the field service can be opted in by configuration.

 ## Installation
 ### Voraussetzungen